enrightc/The-Gourmet-Cake-Club/README.md

 Note that the hover state may not reset as expected.
 Click elsewhere on the page.
 Hover over the button again, and the hover state should now display correctly.

+#### Sign-Up Button Not Visible on Small devices in Landscape Orientation
+- Issue: On small devices in landscape mode, the "Sign Up" button in the navigation bar does not appear.
+- Description: When viewing the website on small devices in landscape orientation, the "Sign Up" button in the navigation bar is not visible.
+This may impact user accessibility and the ability to easily access the sign-up functionality from the navigation bar.
+It's important to note that the sign-up option is still available in the call-to-action section at the bottom of the home page.
+- Expected Behavior: The "Sign Up" button should be consistently visible in the navigation bar on all devices and orientations, ensuring a seamless and accessible experience for users.
+- Steps to Reproduce:
+    - Access the website on a small device in landscape mode.
+Navigate to any page.
+  - Observe that the "Sign Up" button is not visible in the navigation bar.
+Check the call-to-action section at the bottom of the home page, where the sign-up option is still available.
+  - Compare this behaviour to other pages where the "Sign Up" button is expected to be present in the navigation bar.

 # TECHNOLOGY